 In fact, you may do well not to share you affirmations with other people, particularly if they are likely to put down your efforts or make fun of you when you don't get right what it is that you are affirming.

-For example say you are affirming "I am calm and patient with the children when they are fighting".
-Then the children are fighting and you find yourself shouting at them, your partner may well ridicule your attempts at shifting your behavior - 'geez that affirmation stuff doesn't work too well'.
+For example, say you are affirming, "I am calm and patient with the children when they are fighting".
+Then the children are fighting and you find yourself shouting at them.
+Your partner may well ridicule your attempts at shifting your behavior - 'Geez, how's that affirmation stuff working out for you!'.
 Your partner may not understand that these changes do not happen over night.
 But with persistence and practice, change will occur - just as night follows day.